justinleetyler/justinleetyler.github.io/catalog.md

 > Take deforestation.
 You cut down the forests, and you destroy the flora, the fauna, the rivers.
 Gold kills off the fish.
 It's all the same shit. it stinks equally. -Possuelo -p.
 388 -q

-Bates, Marcia J. -- Improving user access to library catalog and portal information. -- Computer data (1 file : 6579 kb.) -- [S.l. : M. Bates], 2003. -- Title from resource. -- File name: (10062.pdf). -- DBID 10063.
-1. 025.3
+Bates, Marcia J. -- Improving user access to library catalog and portal information. -- Computer data (1 file : 6579 kb.) -- [S.l. : M. Bates], 2003. -- Title from resource. -- File name: (10062.pdf). -- DBID 10063 -- DDC 025.3

 Battles, Matthew. -- Library : an unquiet history. -- [S.n., n.d.] -- [1] v. -- DDC 020.
 > The library in the digital age is in a state of flux, which is indistinquishable from a state of crisis - not only for institutions but for the books they contain, preserve, and propogate, a crisis for the culture of letters whose roots are firmly planted in the library. -p.
 212 -q
 > And yet, they very fact that the library has endured these cycles seems to offer hope. -p.
 213 -q
 > Destroying a library, however, is mearly the crudest form of editorializing.
 Libraries left intact can become tools of oppression and genocide, too, since they offer cannons that reflect the counceits of mystical nationalism and the will to purify. -p.
 180 -q
-> Perhaps the first prominant card catalog was Edward Gibbon's inventory on playing cards. -qBBC news. -- Computer data. -- [S.l. : s.n., n.d.] -- Title from homepage. -- Mode of Access: World Wide Web (http://www.bbc.co.uk/news/).
-1. 070.
+> Perhaps the first prominant card catalog was Edward Gibbon's inventory on playing cards. -qBBC news. -- Computer data. -- [S.l. : s.n., n.d.] -- Title from homepage. -- Mode of Access: World Wide Web (http://www.bbc.co.uk/news/) -- DDC 070.

-Becker, Joshua. -- The 10 most important things to simply your life. -- Computer file. -- Mode of Access: World Wide Web (http://www.becomingminimalist.com/the-10-most-important-things-to-simplify-in-your-life/). -- DBID 3060. -- IN Becoming minimalist. -- [May 4th, 2012].
-1. 646.7.
+Becker, Joshua. -- The 10 most important things to simply your life. -- Computer file. -- Mode of Access: World Wide Web (http://www.becomingminimalist.com/the-10-most-important-things-to-simplify-in-your-life/). -- DBID 3060. -- IN Becoming minimalist. -- [May 4th, 2012] -- DDC 646.7.
 > 1. Your Posessions -- 2.
 Your Time Commitments -- 3.
 Your Gols (By reducing the number of goals... you will improve your focus and your success rate.) -- 4.
 Your negative thoughts -- 5.
 Your debt. -- 6.
 Yor words (a.
 Use fewer -- b.
 Keep your speech plain and honest. -- c.
 Mean what you say. -- d.
 Avoid gossip.) -- 7.
 Yor artificial ingredients -- 8.
 Your screen time. (a.
 It begins to dominate your life) -- 9.
 Yor connections to the world. (a.
 Relationships are good -- b.
 Constant stream of distraction are bad. -- c.
 Focus on the important, not the urgent) -- 10.
 Your multitasking (a.
 Increases stress and lowers productivity.) -o
 > most quests for unusual goals are motivated by the conviction that the end is attainable if only the correct combination of fortune and persistence can be struck.   -p.
 52 -q

-Becker, Joshua. -- 12 reasons I have decided to read one book per week. -- Computer data (1 file : 6 kb) -- Title from p.
-1. -- File name: (10140.txt) -- DBID 10140. -- IN Becoming minimalist. -- (Jan.
-16, 2012).
-1. 002.
+Becker, Joshua. -- 12 reasons I have decided to read one book per week. -- Computer data (1 file : 6 kb) -- Title from p -- DDC -- File name: (10140.txt) -- DBID 10140. -- IN Becoming minimalist. -- (Jan.
+16, 2012) -- DDC 002.